🐍 General Info

 Lighting:

-UVB is optional, but low-level UVB (2.0 or 5.0) improves natural behavior and overall health
+UVB is not necessary, but low-level UVB (2.0 or 5.0) improves natural behavior and overall health

 Water: